zcox/spray-blocking-test/README.md

 So some best practices probably are:
   * don't call functions that will take time to return directly in routes
-  * do call functions that will take time to return separately in a Future or detachTo
+  * do call functions that will take time to return separately in a Future or detachTo or some other Actor
   * think about using some other ExecutionContext/Dispatcher for those long-running functions